ArrayNone/TDSTitle/README.md

 The characters were drawn in [Inkscape](https://inkscape.org/), and then assembled in [FontForge](https://fontforge.org/).

-asmanwoks has granted permission to let me distribute this font on GitHub. (thanks!)
+This project is **UNOFFICIAL** and **FAN-MADE**.
+This project not created nor affiliated by Blockage. asmanwoks has granted permission to let me distribute this font on GitHub. (thanks!)

 ## download
 > [!NOTE]